Tag: disciple

 ※Prayer※

 Lord, help us find those who will us, and help us find others to disciple.
-For we know that we must be purposeful in both to bring your here on earth.
+For we know that we must be purposeful in both to bring your kingdom here on earth.
 Amen.

 • Sharpening Together